Sexually transmitted diseases (STDs)

-Sexually transmitted diseases (STDs) — or sexually transmitted infections (STIs) — are generally acquired by sexual contact.
-The organisms (bacteria, viruses or parasites) that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.
+Sexually transmitted diseases (STDs) are caused by sexually transmitted infections (STIs).
+They are spread mainly by sexual contact.
+STIs are caused by bacteria, viruses or parasites.
+A sexually transmitted infection may pass from person to person in blood, semen, or vaginal and other bodily fluids.

-STDs don't always cause symptoms.
-It's possible to contract sexually transmitted diseases from people who seem perfectly healthy and may not even know they have an infection.
+STIs don't always cause symptoms.
+A person can get sexually transmitted infections from another person who seems healthy and may not even know they have an infection.

 When to see a doctor

 - You are sexually active and may have been exposed to a sexually transmitted infection.

 - You have symptoms of a sexually transmitted infection.